Mikky Ekko

-John Stephen Sudduth (born December 17, 1984), known professionally as Mikky Ekko, is an American recording artist and record producer from Nashville, signed to Interscope Records.
-He is best known for writing and being featured on Rihanna's 2013 single "Stay", which charted in multiple countries, becoming Ekko's first-charting material.
-Ekko released Time, his debut studio album, in January 2015 through RCA Records.
-Fame, his second album, was released in November 2018 on Interscope Records.
+John Stephen Sudduth, known professionally as Mikky Ekko, is an American singer and songwriter from Nashville.
+He co-wrote and was featured on Rihanna's 2013 single "Stay", which charted in multiple countries, becoming his first-charting material.
+Ekko released his debut studio album, Time, in 2015 through RCA Records.
+Fame, his second album, was released in 2018 on Interscope Records.

 Early life

-Born John Stephen Sudduth in Louisiana, Mikky Ekko had a restless childhood as the son of a preacher, moving around America's deep south.
-Having settled briefly in Tupelo, Mississippi, and absorbed as much gospel as he could, he relocated to Nashville, Tennessee, and started playing in bands.
-Ekko began working as a songwriter for other artists, but realized that he wanted to be a singer himself.
-He released his first EP Strange Fruit (produced by Tim Lauer) on February 15, 2009, containing the first songs he'd written by himself, most of them a cappella.
-Ekko says of Nashville: "fortunate to be in a city that's so loving and hospitable."
-From September 2009, he toured with the Nashville-based collective group Ten Out of Tenn.
+John Stephen Sudduth was born in Louisiana and is the son of a preacher.
+He eventually moved to Nashville, Tennessee to pursue a music career.
+He began working as a songwriter for other artists, but realized that he wanted to be a singer.

 Career

 2008–12: Career beginnings

-In 2009 he partnered with producer Tim Lauer and engineer Dan Hansen to record an a cappella version of "Sedated".
-That led to his first EP Strange Fruit which released February 15, 2009.
-Lauer and Hansen continued to collaborate with Ekko for 2010's Reds and Blues.
-They worked together to develop the character and sound of Mikky Ekko which led to growing attention in the music business.
+In 2009, Sudduth partnered with producer Tim Lauer and engineer Dan Hansen to record an a cappella version of "Sedated", released under the name Mikky Ekko.
+That led to his first EP Strange Fruit, which released February 15, 2009.
+In September 2009, he toured with the Nashville-based collective group Ten Out of Tenn.

-"Who Are You, Really?", one of the tracks from Reds, caught the attention of experimental hip-hop producer Clams Casino, who had worked with ASAP Rocky, Lil B and The Weeknd.
-It was featured in no less than six TV series episodes (Teen Wolf, Ringer, Pretty Little Liars, True Blood, The Blacklist and Reign).
+Lauer and Hansen collaborated with Ekko for his 2010 EPs, Reds and Blues.
+"Who Are You, Really?", one of the tracks from Reds, caught the attention of experimental hip hop producer Clams Casino.
+It was featured in no fewer than six TV series episodes (Teen Wolf, Ringer, Pretty Little Liars, True Blood, The Blacklist and Reign).
 The video for "Feels Like the End", his second official single, produced by Nick Ruth and Ekko, was released to YouTube on September 25, 2012, with the digital release following on September 25.
-"Pull Me Down", written and produced by Ekko and Clams Casino, was released digitally on October 30, 2012.
+"Pull Me Down", written and produced by Ekko and Casino, was released digitally on October 30, 2012.
 The official video was uploaded to YouTube on November 16, 2012.
 Ryan Hemsworth released a remix of the song to iTunes on December 7, 2012.